davesheldon/nap/docs/reference/file-types/routines.md

 `string | array`.
 Optional.

 One or more paths or globs pointing to environment files to load and iterate over for this step.
 If specified, the step will be run once for each environment file found.
 Each iteration is loaded on top of the existing set of variables.
 If no iterations are found then the step will run once with the normal environment.

+### `steps[].env` - Step Environment Variables

+`object`.
+Optional.

+A set of variables to apply before running this step in this routine.
+Any number of variables may be included as YAML properties and values.
+Variables set on earlier steps will also apply to later steps in the same routine.

 ## Requests